neuralmagic/sparseml/integrations/transformers/README.md

 | bert-base-uncased 	|99       	|2                   	|yes      |no        |0            	|17.433     |07.871     |
 | bert-base-uncased 	|99         |10                    	|yes      |no        |8             |47.306    	|32.564     |

-## Training With distillation
+## Training with Distillation
-In addition to a simple QA model we provide implementation which can leverage teacher-student distillation.
-The usage of the distillation code is virually identical to the non distilled model but commands are as follow.
+In addition to a simple QA model we provide an implementation which can leverage teacher-student distillation.
+The usage of the distillation code is virually identical to the non-distilled model but the commands are as follows:

 #### Training
 ```bash